-Recent research shows that bottle and nipple shapes and sizes influence milk intake, gas and indigestion, oral development (structural and functional), and your little one's ability to regulate their own consumption.
+Research shows that bottle and nipple shapes and sizes influence milk intake, gas and indigestion, oral development, and your little one's ability to regulate consumption.
 Given the importance of finding the perfect baby bottle, pediatricians recommend trying several different styles of bottles and nipples to see which one is best suited for your baby.

-We've been reviewing baby bottles for over 10 years, and appreciate the difficulty parents face when picking the perfect option.
-If we made our own baby bottle, here is what it would look like:
+We don't always agree with robots, but they are definitely onto something!
+We've been reviewing baby bottles for over 10 years, and if we made our own, here is what it would look like:

 ✔️ Glass or silicone materials.

 ✔️ Stands on its own, hard to tip over.

 ✔️ Breast-like nipple shape.

 ✔️ Orientation-independent venting.